-- 51. The NSG is aware that non-NSG participants have in the past expressed concern about the lack of transparency in the NSG's proceedings.
+- 50. The NSG is aware that non-NSG participants have in the past expressed concern about the lack of transparency in the NSG's proceedings.
 Non-NSG participants have not been part of the decision-making process in the establishment of the Guidelines.
-Concerns have therefore been expressed that the NSG has sought to deprive States of the benefits of nuclear technology or impose requirements on non-NSG participants, which have been made without their participation. - 52.
+Concerns have therefore been expressed that the NSG has sought to deprive States of the benefits of nuclear technology or impose requirements on non-NSG participants, which have been made without their participation. - 51.
 NSG participants understand the reasons for these concerns but state emphatically that the objectives of the NSG have consistently been to fulfil their obligations as suppliers to support nuclear non-proliferation and, in doing so, to facilitate peaceful nuclear cooperation.
-The growing and diverse participation of the NSG demonstrates that it is not a closed shop. - 53.
+The growing and diverse participation of the NSG demonstrates that it is not a closed shop. - 52.
+The NSG welcomed the call in Paragraph 17 of the "Principles and Objectives for Nuclear Non-proliferation and Disarmament" adopted at the 1995 NPTREC for more openness and transparency, and responded substantively to the call at its 1996 Buenos Aires Plenary meeting. - 53.
 The NSG has consistently promoted openness and greater understanding of its aims, as well as adherence to its Guidelines and is prepared to support efforts by States to adhere to and implement the Guidelines.
-In response to the interest shown by individual States and groups of States, a series of contacts have taken place to inform them about the NSG's activities and to encourage them to adhere to the Guidelines.
-These contacts have been organised through special missions to these countries by successive NSG Plenary Chairs and representatives of NSG participants as well as during NSG seminars specially convened for this purpose (in 1994 and 1995).
+As one of the factors to be considered for participation, a Government must have adhered to the Guidelines for the Export of Nuclear Material, Equipment and Technology, and the Guidelines for Transfers of Nuclear Related Dual-Use Equipment, Materials, Software and Related Technology (respectively comprising IAEA publications INFCIRC/254/Part 1 as amended and INFCIRC/254/Part 2 as amended, including their Annexes).
+Such adherence is accomplished by sending an official communication to the Director-General of the IAEA stating that the government will act in accordance with the Guidelines.
+This communication is to be intended for publication in the INFCIRC series (see the Annex).
+States may choose unilaterally to adhere to the Guidelines without taking the step of applying to become an NSG Participating Government.
+In response to the interest shown by individual States and groups of States, a series of contacts have taken place to inform interested States about the NSG's activities and to encourage them to adhere to the Guidelines.
+Visits, meetings and/or regular briefings are organised with non-NSG participants to this end.
+These also provide an opportunity for outreach partners to brief the NSG on their own export control systems and seek any advice or assistance from NSG PGs.